MPL Association Conference: 2019 Key Insights and Takeaways

-The MPL Association, the organization representing the medical professional liability (MPL) insurance community, issued a reminder that its annual Conference will take place May 15-17 at the Marriott Portland Waterfront Hotel in Portland, Ore.
+The MPL Association, the organization representing the medical professional liability (MPL) insurance community, has issued a reminder that its annual Conference took place from May 15 to 17 at the Marriott Portland Waterfront Hotel in Portland, Oregon.
 The Conference is open to both MPL Association members and non-members.
-The Association also noted that advance registration for the 2019 MPL Association Conference will expire on April 12.
-Attendees who register before April 12 can save $100.

-“This event convenes hundreds of professionals who work in insurance and alternative risk transfer, all looking to gain new insights on the global and day-to-day issues facing medical liability companies, risk retention groups, captives, trusts and other entities,” said Brian K. Atchinson, president and CEO of the MPL Association.
+“This event convenes hundreds of professionals who work in insurance and alternative risk transfer, all looking to gain new insights on the global and day-to-day issues facing medical liability companies, risk retention groups, captives, trusts, and other entities,” said Brian K. Atchinson, president and CEO of the MPL Association.
 “We have secured high-profile speakers and panels with decades of experience in medical professional liability.
-No matter what your role in the industry, we believe that you will learn some surprising perspectives by attending this conference.
+Regardless of your role in the industry, we believe you will gain some surprising perspectives by attending this conference.
 This unique event will help attendees find pragmatic solutions for optimizing performance in these changing and challenging times.”

-The keynote speaker for the Conference this year is Kevin M. Kennedy, principal, ECG Management Consultants, who will explore disruptive forces in healthcare.
-Kennedy will share his perspective on what these changes might mean, lessons from other industries and how physicians as well as hospitals should respond.
+The keynote speaker for the 2019 Conference was Kevin M. Kennedy, Principal at ECG Management Consultants, who will explore the disruptive forces in healthcare.
+Kennedy will share his perspective on what these changes might mean, lessons from other industries, and how physicians, as well as hospitals, should respond.
 His discussion lays the foundation needed to answer a critical question for MPL professionals: How do these changes impact MPL insurers?
 This question, and more, will be explored in a follow-up panel discussion featuring Kennedy and several MPL executives.
 These two thought-provoking sessions will produce critical insights about healthcare and the ever-evolving environment for MPL insurers.

-Chad C. Karls, FCAS, MAAA, principal and consulting actuary, Milliman Inc., will brief attendees on the industry’s historic and current financial results, offering insight into the major drivers of those results.
+Chad C. Karls, FCAS, MAAA, principal and consulting actuary at Milliman Inc., will brief attendees on the industry’s historic and current financial results, providing insight into the major drivers of these results.
 In addition, he will provide perspective on the profitability of the business and the financial strength of writers of MPL coverage.

 “This session will offer attendees a fuller understanding of the underlying drivers of the industry’s financial condition,” Atchinson said.
 “If you are interested in the performance of the MPL industry, these are the particular metrics that are important to watch closely.”

-Other topics to be explored during the two-day event will be the changing face of MPL claims, including new tactics that serve to inflate the potential value of a claim through higher life-care expense payouts; enterprise risk management and the tools that drive performance and mitigate risk; an interactive session on healthcare quality ratings and how they impact the MPL industry; and much more.
+Other topics explored during the two-day event were the changing face of MPL claims, including new tactics that serve to inflate the potential value of a claim through higher life-care expense payouts; enterprise risk management and the tools that drive performance and mitigate risk; an interactive session on healthcare quality ratings and how they impact the MPL industry; and much more.

-By attending this one Conference, individuals who work in the MPL field gain an unparalleled intelligence on the essential developments for 2019 and a clear vision of the road ahead, and as at every MPL Association Conference, unique opportunities for one-on-one networking with their peers, Atchinson further said.
+By attending this Conference, individuals working in the MPL field gained unparalleled insight into the essential developments for 2019 and a clear vision of the road ahead.
+As at every MPL Association Conference, they also benefit from unique opportunities for one-on-one networking with their peers, Atchinson further said.

 Comments (2)